bal-thapa-ai/bal-thapa-ai/README.md

 ---

 ## 🚀 About Me
-- 🌐 Senior Application Developer with **10+ years of enterprise .NET experience** and hands-on expertise in **AI/ML solutions**.
+- 🌐 Senior Application Developer with **21+ years of enterprise experience** in .NET, cloud, and distributed systems.
-- 🤖 Focused on building **applied machine learning systems** — RAG frameworks, predictive models, and computer vision projects.
+- 🤖 Hands-on expertise in **AI/ML solutions** — building RAG frameworks, predictive models, and computer vision projects.
 - ☁️ Skilled in **cloud-native apps with Microsoft Azure** and scalable API development.
 - 📊 Strong background in **SQL Server, Vector Databases, and Data Engineering**.
 - 💡 Passionate about creating **intelligent, data-driven applications** that bridge enterprise systems with AI/ML.

 ---

 ## 🛠️ Core Skills